trohit/ik/systemdesign/README.md

 - Identify core prob
   - define user's view of the prob / end-user exp: may have multiple user personas
   - formulate functional requirement + optional func req
+    - cluster func reqs into collection of microservices
+    - draw arch diagram connecting the micro-services
   - to design MVP
 - algo that solves the prob
   - consider APIs - inputs and outputs